nicole-numfocus/pandas-czi/proposal.md

    clearly described and scoped.
 6. Review and address performance regressions.
 7. Engage in discussions on the pandas mailing list.
+8. Mentoring contributors, especially from those from underrepresented groups, who would like to become maintainers.

 This item requires some familiarity with pandas codebase, community, and workflow.
 We hope to draw from pandas' [current pool of